Tight Bounds for the Randomized and Quantum Communication Complexities of Equality with Small Error: Introduction

 \begin{theorem} For all positive integers $n > 0$ and for all $\eps \in [0, 1/2)$,

 \end{theorem}

-The proof is again probabilistic, using known concentration properties of overlaps of random projectors to allow us to show the existence of appropriate mixed-state messages for Alice and appropriate measurements for Bob.
+An upper bound of $\log \sqrt{n} + O(1)$ was already proved by Winter~\cite{winter:ident} for the case of constant~$\eps$, and here we obtain the correct dependence also for subconstant~$\eps$.
+Our proof is again probabilistic, using known concentration properties of overlaps of random projectors to allow us to show the existence of appropriate mixed-state messages for Alice and appropriate measurements for Bob.
 Theorems~\ref{thm: qeps apxpsd rank lower bound} and~\ref{thm: quant upper bound mixed} also imply upper bounds on the $\eps$-approximate psd-rank of the Identity matrix.

 \begin{corollary} Let $n > 0$ be an integer, and let $I$ denote the $2^n \times 2^n$ Identity matrix.
 Then for all $\eps \in [0, 1/2)$,

 \end{corollary}

 As noted by Lee, Wei and de Wolf~\cite[Theorem~17]{LWW:psdrank}, Alon's approximate rank lower bound (Theorem~\ref{thm: alon}) almost immediately gives a lower bound of $\rankpsd{\eps}(I)=\Omega\left(\frac{\sqrt{n}}{\eps\sqrt{\log(1/\eps)}}\right)$.
 This shows that our upper bound in Corollary~\ref{cor: our apx psd rank identity upper bound} is tight up to a multiplicative $O(\sqrt{\log(1/\eps)})$ factor.